pmvester/node-red-code-engine/DNS.md

-# Setting up Cloud Internet Services
+# Setting up IBM Cloud Internet Services

 Start by copying the application URL and make a note of it, it will be needed later.